MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 4. Create/copy a bash script that will run the python file.
 5. Make it executable.
 6. Put aforementioned files in your venv folder.
-7. Create a new 'at' entry or put 'at -f /path/to/your.sh now' in your .bashrc file to execute script at boot in the background.
+7. Create a new 'at' entry or put 'at -f /path/to/your.sh now' in your .bashrc file to executing program after boot in the background.

 Enjoy!
 LOL